Is Service Tax Really Required on Employee Full and Final Settlements? Seeking Advice

 Arun Kumar Maitra

 If a person is working on a contract basis as a professional in a Ltd. Company and draws monthly professional fees amounting to Rs.
-62,000/- after deduction of TDS, is he liable to pay service tax or obtain registration under the service tax act?
+62,000/- after the deduction of TDS, is he liable to pay service tax or obtain registration under the service tax act?

 ankurhr1